wwdhd/Neural-Network-Engine-Diagnostics/README.md

 3. QUANTIFICATION: The third neural network algorithm quantifies the output values of every failure groups in terms of the change of efficiency (delta_efficiency) and flow capacity change, both compared in percentage of a normal and ideal engine.

 ## Parts name:
-* The excel file, `Test HPC.xlsx` is the input datasets.
+* The excel file, `Test HPC.xlsx` and `Quantification-Test-HPC.xlsx` are the input datasets.
+The first one is a small dataset, while the latter has larger dataset.
 Change this for a new engine data
+* Excel file, `Quantification-Test-HPC_quares.xlsx` is the actual dataset for quantification result comparison
 * `\Neural-Network-Function\` folder is the neural network parameters folder.
 Change the file inside if you want to fine tune the result of the parameters
 * The `combined_part.m` is the executable MATLAB subroutine, use this if you want to execute the entire neural network or changing the input dataset name
 * `\chart\` folder is the graphics/visualisation result of the MATLAB subroutine